 This section introduced the related works in agile BI.
-Some paper discussed the agile BI to enhance, and success BI projects.
+Some papers discussed agile BI to enhance and succeed BI projects.
 Other papers try to track the performance of teams in BI applications.
 In addition, agile BI was mainly discussed in the non-academic discussion.

 - The authors in [68] followed the maturity model and developed model for assessing their BI application and how it could reach the best performance level.
 The Pilot test and the empirical investigation carried out to validate their maturity model for BI application.
 They concluded that the stages were determined by technical aspects that are more advanced than other stages that were processed and related to people.
 The basic maturity level in the last stage proves the Moroccan small and medium-sized enterprises have to launch a new project to improve their BI application. - The authors in [4] addressed the question: how could agile BI be broken down and defined with success metrics that take into account the particularities of BI?
 They followed exploratory and qualitative research design for answering the pervious question.
 They conducted interviews with a number of companies under two extensions levels.
 The study concluded that, it was advisable to split agile BI according to architectural layers into data acquisition agility, data storage agile BI, data analysis agility, data administration agility, and frontend agile BI.
 As well as it is advisable to split agile BI into content, functional, organizational, and scalability.
 It was advisable to differentiate between agile BI measures with respect to the architectural.
 Finally, they contributed that the developed indicator system was designed to support the steering of BI approaches under agile objectives.
 Agile BI issues could be expected to gain further extension.

 - The authors in [23] discussed the most comprehensive way how a set of existing complexity metrics of software were modified and adapted by researchers to provide useful information on complexity of the BPM.
 They followed GQM approach for measuring the understandability and maintainability of BPM.
 In this paper, the researchers agree with the authors that GQM ensures that each metric has a purpose, and no metrics are defined without a purpose.
 The authors got results by the survey with useful metrics for measuring the understandability and maintainability and maintainability of business process model, introducing the best useful metrics. - The authors in [12] introduced the assessment model for assessing data warehouse projects for agile methodology.
 They conducted with real projects.
 The challenges would face poor data quality, user acceptance testing carried out on historical data and uncovered pattern that didn't discover in the requirement and changing requirements.
-The agile methodology avoids some failure projects.
+The agile methodology avoids some failure projects. - The authors in [69] proved the importance of applying agile BI in the business organizations by identifying the future research challenges in that direction, clarifying the levels of analysis, discussing agile BI in terms of time, control and information systems.
+The authors concluded the underlying problems of time, control and information systems will remain a challenge for both academia and industry because of an economic environment that was dominated by dynamic change and increasing uncertainty.